 Sopapilla Recipe

-This traditional Sopapilla recipe is fried to perfection and drizzled in honey.
+This traditional Sopapilla Recipe is fried to perfection and drizzled in honey.
 The dough is very simple to make and tastes delicious.

 Prep Time 40 minutes